-Lotus dominated the F1 circuits until 1995, at which point the team retired from racing after decades of instilling innovative practices and designs into the racing world.
-From the first use of a monocoque chassis in 1962 to the first multi-element rear wing used in 1970, Lotus effectively redesigned the racing world one aspect at a time.
+Dominating the F1 circuits until 1995, at which point the team retired from racing after decades of instilling innovative practices and designs into the racing world.
+From the first use of a monocoque chassis in 1962 to the first multi-element rear wing used in 1970, the company effectively redesigned the racing world one aspect at a time.

-Whether you’re searching for a new or used Lotus, a member of our trusted network will be able to help you find the perfect fit with ease.
-Be sure to browse our inventory and reach out to the Lotus dealer nearest to you.
+Whether you’re searching for a new or used car, a member of our trusted network will be able to help you find the perfect fit with ease.